Castor Oil Packs- Benefits of and How To Make a Castor Oil Pack

 How to Use a Castor Oil Pack

 1. Start by cutting a large piece of the cotton flannel or wool fabric.
 You want to make sure it is large enough to fold about three times, to make a nice thick cushion.
 A piece of fabric around 10’x15” should leave you ample room for folding.
-This size is variable depending upon where on the body it shall be placed.
+This size is variable depending on where the body is placed.
 You can also cut the fabric into three strips, soaking one at a time, and then place them on top of each other to create the “pack”.

 2. Place the folded fabric into a large container, such as a Tupperware or quart-sized mason jar.
 If you want to soak the fabric with castor oil, it needs less than you think. start with about 1/4 cup and wait a few minutes for the fabric to soak up the oil. you can shake, toss, or mix to allow the fabric to get fully coated.
 This can be done a day in advance.
 This container will also be where you will store the fabric between uses.